For Jewelry: Wipe Clean, keep dry, do not expose resin jewelry to extended amounts of strong sunlight, and store in a dark, dry place.

 It's recommended to remove earrings and jewelry before showering, swimming, etc. Earrings and necklaces should be stored in the box they arrived in or other enclosed jewelry box to avoid tarnish.
-Understand some materials used must be treated with a certain amount of respect, always see descriptions.
+Understand some materials used must be treated with a certain amount of respect, always see descriptions and TLE Creation Stories.
 My Jewelry is surprisingly lightweight, but also strong enough to fancy dance at any Pow Wow's Grand Entry!
 And that is strong!
 All jewelry created has been medicine man approved by my Ojibwe local healer and I have his blessing to create.

 Please note the materials encased are natural and come from the earth.
 There will be "flaws" and "mistakes".
 I intentionally seek the imperfect, and personally love raw beauty.
 Each piece of jewelry will not look like the photo because your jewelry is unique, however I try to make the jewelry as close to the photo as I can.
 Each piece is made by hand and not a machine so tiny bubbles, bumps and slight imperfections are part of the unique characteristics of the jewelry.